 Ease of Use

-If you don't like the clip-in point half-way up the tube, you can simply pull the hose off the bottom attachment point, remove the mid-clip-in hardware, and reattach the tube to the bottom of the bladder.
+If you don't like the clip-in point halfway up the tube, you can simply pull the hose off the bottom attachment point, remove the mid-clip-in hardware, and reattach the tube to the bottom of the bladder.
 We haven't found any other bladder that offers this type of clip-in versatility.
-We really appreciated this when we wanted a little less hose (it's very long) and wanted to reduce weight on a longer trail run.
+We really appreciate this when we wanted a little less hose (it's very long) and wanted to reduce weight on a longer trail run.

 Another consideration is how easy it is to load into a backpack.
 Given that the material is more rigid and there is a center baffle in the center, it holds its shape well, doing better than most bladders tested.
 As a result, it can easily be loaded into an empty backpack or running bladder.
 Unfortunately, it has a wide profile, making it so that it doesn't work with some narrow hydration backpack sleeves.